zellux/gokarna-hugo/exampleSite/content/posts/theme-documentation-advanced.md

 Hugo lets you choose the color scheme for the codeblocks.
 You can choose from the options here: https://xyproto.github.io/splash/docs/all.html

-After choosing your theme, just update the `pygmentsStyle`  attribute in config.toml.
+After choosing your theme, just update the `pygmentsStyle`  attribute in hugo.toml.

 ```toml
 pygmentsStyle = "monokai"